 Measuring Slab Volume

 The method of measuring your slab's volume is fairly straightforward.
 First, you'll need to measure the surface area of the slab.
-To do this, simply measure the length by the width, assuming you're dealing with sides of equal measure.
+To do this, simply multiply the length by the width, assuming you're dealing with straight sides.

 If your slab has sides of unequal measurement or has cutout areas that will not be poured with concrete, you'll need to calculate the area of the space to be excluded and then subtract it from the total.

 Next, multiply the surface area by the thickness of the slab.
 Convert the thickness into feet so that you'll get the volume product in cubic feet.
 This, in turn, makes it simpler to calculate the number of yards you'll need for your concrete order.